History of Valais: Canton of the Helvetic Republic

 Finally, following the French invasion of Switzerland, Valais was incorporated into the new Helvetic Republic, after French general Lorge had to defeat an Upper Valais rebellion.
-On May 17, he defeated some 600 insurgents in Sion, leaving the town to be pillaged.
-The country was not quiet, however, and the French defeated the Upper Valais troops led by Ferdinand Venetz on May 27 and 28, 1799, at the Battle of Finges.
+On 17 May, he defeated some 600 insurgents in Sion, leaving the town to be pillaged.
+The country was not quiet, however, and the French defeated the Upper Valais troops led by Ferdinand Venetz on 27 and 28 May 1799, at the Battle of Finges.

 The Helvetic Republic's minister of worship and education, Philipp Albert Stapfer, prepares a Swiss law on schools, and conducts a study: the Valais leaders themselves are appalled by the low level of schooling in the Valais.

-From May 15 to 21, 1800, as part of the second Italian campaign, Napoleon Bonaparte crossed the Great St Bernard Pass with his reserve army.
+From 15 to 21 May 1800, as part of the second Italian campaign, Napoleon Bonaparte crossed the Great St Bernard Pass with his reserve army.
 This event was the subject of Jacques-Louis David's equestrian portrait of Napoleon Crossing the Alps.

 In November 1801, the Valais was once again occupied by the French.
 General Turreau's troops did not leave the country until August 1802, when independence was proclaimed.

 Republic of Valais (1802-1810)

 Napoleon Bonaparte considered annexing the Valais in 1802, while preparing the Act of Mediation, in order to better control passage to Italy.
 In the end, he made it a sister republic, and Valais regained its theoretical independence in 1802.
 Called the Republic of Valais, it was in fact a French protectorate, and Napoleon only opted for independence in view of the communes' desire to remain Swiss, whose representatives crossed the Gemmi Pass in winter to show their support for the Helvetic Republic.

-The republic was governed by the constitution of August 30, 1802.
+The republic was governed by the constitution of 30 August 1802.
 The organization into dizains was modified; two new ones were added to the ten dizains of 1798: the dizains of Hérémence and Martigny were detached from those of Entremont and Sion.
 The number of representatives for each dizain at the Diet is proportional to its population (1 deputy for every 2,000 inhabitants).
 They were appointed by the dizain council, and only citizens who had already held political office, officers and notaries, regardless of their commune of origin, were eligible.

 The executive power was completely separate: it consists of a three-member Council of State appointed by the Diet; its president bears the title of Grand Bailiff.
 In contrast to the Ancien Régime, the dizains were no longer able to reject the decisions of the Diet.
 In 1804, François-René de Chateaubriand briefly represented the emperor in Valais.

 Central power remained weak, and work on the Simplon Pass road made little progress.
-Moreover, as soon as France promulgated a law on May 30, 1806, prohibiting the import and transit of goods from England, the legislative transposition of Napoleon's continental blockade, the problem of contraband arose.
-In their report of October 3, 1810, the French commissioners for Valais affairs proposed moving the customs frontier to the limits of Valais.
+Moreover, as soon as France promulgated a law on 30 May 1806, prohibiting the import and transit of goods from England, the legislative transposition of Napoleon's continental blockade, the problem of contraband arose.
+In their report of 3 October 1810, the French commissioners for Valais affairs proposed moving the customs frontier to the limits of Valais.